scalalandio/chimney/docs/source/index.rst

 Welcome to Chimney's documentation!
 ===================================

-**Chimney** is Scala library for boilerplate-free data transformations.
+**Chimney** is a Scala library for boilerplate-free data transformations.

 Transformers
 ------------